Differential graded Brauer groups over dg-rings: Defining dg-Brauer groups

 \end{Prop}

 Proof.
-Lemma~\ref{tensoroftwodegazuyamaoffirstkind} shows that $\ker(d_A)\otimes_{\ker(d_K)}\ker(d_B)\otimes_{\ker(d_K)}K$ is a dg-Azumaya algebra of the first kind.
+Lemma~\ref{tensoroftwodegazuyamaoffirstkind} shows that $\ker(d_A)\widehat\otimes_{\ker(d_K)}\ker(d_B)\widehat\otimes_{\ker(d_K)}K$ is a dg-Azumaya algebra of the first kind.

 We shall first verify that the group law is well-defined.
-If $[(A,d_A)]=[(A',d_{A'})]$, then, by definition, $[\ker(d_A)]_{graded}=[\ker(d_{A'})]_{graded}.$ But as is shown in \cite[III.4.5]{caenepeelvanoystaeyen}, the group law in the graded Brauer group is given by $-\otimes_{\ker(d_K)}-$, and this is well-defined with respect to equivalence of graded algebras.
+If $[(A,d_A)]=[(A',d_{A'})]$, then, by definition, $[\ker(d_A)]_{graded}=[\ker(d_{A'})]_{graded}.$ But as is shown in \cite[III.4.5]{caenepeelvanoystaeyen}, trivially adapted to the graded situation, the group law in the graded Brauer group is given by $-\widehat\otimes_{\ker(d_K)}-$, and this is well-defined with respect to equivalence of graded algebras.
 Similarly, we argue for the second component.

 Further, $[(A^{op},d_A)]$ is the inverse to $[(A,d_A)]$, since the cycles of $[(A^{op},d_A)]$ are precisely $\ker(d_A)^{op}$, and its graded equivalence class is the inverse of $[\ker(d_A)]_{graded}$.
 Associativity is clear, and we showed the result. \dickebox